Berlin: 2024 will be a year full of highlights

 35 years since the fall of the Berlin Wall - Berlin writes world history

-The fall of the Berlin Wall on 9 November 1989 was one of the most important events in recent history.
-It marked the end of the division of Berlin - and the entire world - into East and West, and saw the end of the Cold War that had lasted for decades.
+The fall of the Berlin Wall on 9 November 1989 was certainly one of the most significant events in recent history.
+It ended the division of Berlin - and the whole world - into East and West, and the decades-long Cold War could come to an end.
 At the same time, the fall of the Wall was also the starting point for reunification just under a year later.
-In 2024, Berlin celebrates the 35th anniversary of the fall of the Berlin Wall.
-A whole series of events and ceremonial events with high-ranking international guests are planned to celebrate the anniversary in a way that befits the occasion.
+Berlin will celebrate the 35th anniversary of the fall of the Wall in 2024.
+A whole series of events and ceremonies with high-ranking international guests are planned to mark the anniversary in an appropriate manner.
+Further information

 Distinguished painters in Berlin museums

-One of the cultural highlights to be held in the coming year is the exhibition "Caspar David Friedrich - Infinite Landscapes" from 19 April to 4 August in the Alte Nationalgalerie.
+One of the cultural highlights of the year is the exhibition "Caspar David Friedrich - Infinite Landscapes" from 19 April to 4 August in the Alte Nationalgalerie.
 The show in Berlin includes about 60 paintings and 50 drawings by Caspar David Friedrich (1774-1840), the most eminent painter of German Romanticism.
 It is part of a series of thematically independent exhibitions on the 250th birth anniversary of the artist, together with the Hamburger Kunsthalle and the Staatliche Kunstsammlungen Dresden.

 Another outstanding exhibition awaits visitors from 17 July to 3 November in the Gemäldegalerie.
 It shows around 70 works by the Dutch artist Frans Hals (1582/83-1666), one of the greatest portrait painters of all time.
 The exhibition was previously shown at the National Gallery in London and the Rijksmuseum in Amsterdam.